 Réponse du 20 déc.
 2020

-Quelle politique est appliquée par Sitel Group en matière de congés?
+Quelle politique est appliquée par Foundever en matière de congés?
 De combien de jours de congés disposez-vous par an?

 Posée le 7 oct.
 2019

 A percentage of your hours worked.
 On a daily basis.